 I really thought I could cover all of Mesa Verde and the Metate Room restaurant in only two posts??
 This is my fourth article photo essay from our amazing trip.
 Shown here is the Waldorf Astoria of the cliff dwellings, Cliff Palace.
 If I had a short time to discover the park, I’d buy my ticket and make a beeline for it.
 With over 150 individual rooms and more than 20 round kiva rooms, it’s the largest cliff dwelling in North America.

-We caught the 2:00 bus for the 700 Years Tour named for the timeline in which Mesa Verde was inhabited by people who used to be called the Anasazi, but that means ‘enemy’ in another language so now they are known as the Ancestral Puebloans.
+We caught the 2:00 bus for the 700 Years Tour named for the timeline in which Mesa Verde was inhabited by people who used to be called the Anasazi, but this is thought to mean ‘enemy’ in another language so they are now known as the Ancestral Puebloans.

 Tip: get a seat on the right side of the bus, the views are better.